 Nanotechnology-the manipulation of matter on a near-atomic scale (1 to 100 nanometers) to produce new materials and devices-has the ability to transform many industries and their products, from medicine to manufacturing.
-Even though nanoscale substances such as carbon black or titanium dioxide have been in use for a long time, modern nanotechnology is still an emerging field.
-The commercial application of newer engineered nanomaterials such as carbon nanotubes began about 20 years ago.
-Consequently, as is the case with any emerging technology, there are many unanswered questions about the risk management continuum-hazard, exposure, risk, control-with regard to nanotechnology.
+Nanotechnology is still an emerging field; its commercial application began only about 20 years ago.
+Consequently, there are many unanswered questions about the risk management continuum-hazard, exposure, risk, control-with regard to nanotechnology.
 Hazard is the driver of that continuum, and the wide use of nanomaterials in commerce possibly means wide worker exposure.
 Employers, workers, and other decision makers are asking for information on every element of the risk management continuum simultaneously, from hazard identification to control.